phoe/articles/2022-xx-xx-static-let/static-let.md

           (static-binding-flush-error-group condition)))
 ```

-The strings "static bindings from group ~S" and "ALL static bindings" will be useful both in the error report and the report for the `CONTINUE` restart that we will want to establish, hence this function was factored out to avoid code duplication.
+The strings `"static bindings from group ~S"` and `"ALL static bindings"` will be useful both in the error report and the report for the `CONTINUE` restart that we will want to establish.
+Hence, this function was factored out to avoid code duplication.

 ```lisp
 (defun report-static-binding-flush-error (condition stream)